 HelloFresh and Blue Apron are fierce competitors in the meal kit subscription space.
 Blue Apron's brand is built on an idea of apprenticeship.
 In the French kitchen hierarchy, the apprentices wore Blue Aprons to signify their status.
 Blue Apron isn't just promising to deliver delicious meals; it intends to do so in a way that teaches you something you don't already know, thereby keeping things interesting.
 HelloFresh is more about de-stressing your life.
-With HelloFresh, it's not about ambition; it's about welcoming renewal as its name implies.
+With HelloFresh, it's not about ambition; it's about incorporating more fresh meals into your routine, as its name implies.

 We tried both services to see how these differing ideas played out in the real life of our kitchen.
 We analyzed our experience across multiple aspects to help you make a decision about which company is a better fit for you.
 Read on to learn more about our experience.